MicrosoftDocs/well-architected/well-architected/devops/principles.md

 - Blue-green
 - Staggered

- to enable teams to build and deploy services independently and minimize the impact in case of service failure.
+ to enable teams to build and deploy services independently and minimize the impact if there is a service failure.

 This principle also extends to procedural decoupling.
 Teams will be able to take full advantage of their loosely coupled architecture if they do not have to depend on partner teams to support, approve, or operate their workloads.